th3worst4/qrCode-generator/README.md

 To compile this project you can use the [Makefile][], there will be some g++ commands.
 I recommend you first clear all directories by using `make clean-all`, it will delete any object, executable and image files for both bin and debug directories.
 So on you can use `make all` to create both debug and release executable.
 The files on debug folder accept gdb debugging.

 OBS.: the [Makefile] was built to run at Windows machines using [PowerShell 7.x][].
-You can install PowerShell on Linux or macOS with one of those is your platform, still I just recommend you to do some changes on the Makefile.
+You can install PowerShell on Linux or macOS if one of those is your platform, still I just recommend you to do some changes on the Makefile.

 [Makefile]: Makefile
 [PowerShell 7.x]: https://github.com/PowerShell/PowerShell